Raman-Scattering Detection of Nearly Degenerate $s$-Wave and $d$-Wave Pairing Channels in Iron-Based Ba$_{0.6}$K$_{0.4}$Fe$_2$As$_2$ and Rb$_{0.8}$Fe$_{1.6}$Se$_2$ Superconductors: Acknowledgements

 \section{Acknowledgements}

 We gratefully acknowledge discussions with A. Chubukov, T.P.
 Devereaux, D. Einzel, W. Hanke, A.L.
 Kemper, I. Mazin, B. Moritz, E.A.
 Nowadnick, and D.J.
 Scalapino.
 R.H. is indebted to the Stanford Institute for Materials and Energy Sciences for the hospitality.
-We acknowledge support by the DFG under grant number Ha\,2071/7 via the Priority Program SPP\,1458 as well as TRR\,80.
+We acknowledge support by the DFG under grant number Ha\,2071/7 in the Priority Program SPP\,1458 as well as via the Collaborative Research Center TRR\,80.
 The work in China is supported by the NSF of China, the Ministry of Science and Technology of China (973 projects: 2011CBA00102 and 2012CB821403).